Q: “Al, what are soft skills and why all the fuss about them?” —(Graduate student, Emory University)

 Another thing that makes soft skills so “sexy” is that they present a chance to level the playing field.
 It has been said that your IQ (Intelligence Quotient) is fixed from birth.
 But your EQ (Emotional Intelligence Quotient), your IPQ (Influence and Persuasion Quotient), your MQ (Motivation Quotient), and any other type of “Q” that you want to invent can be improved.

-The most interesting thing about soft skills is this.
-Although it might be the latest term on the street, it’s nothing new.
+The most interesting thing about soft skills is this: although it might be the latest term on the street, it’s nothing new.
 A great book on soft skills, How To Win Friends and Influence People by Dale Carnegie, was published in 1936.

-The Book of Proverbs 29:20 states “Do you see a man who is hasty in his words?
+The Book of Proverbs 29:20 reads, “Do you see a man who is hasty in his words?
 There is more hope for a fool than for him.”
 It was written and then compiled sometime between the tenth and sixth centuries B.C.
 It’s loaded with soft skills tips.

 And the Ancient Egyptians wrote “Be skilled in speech so that you will succeed.
 The tongue of a man is his sword and effective speech is stronger than all fighting”.